denialromeo/4462-chess-problems/README.md

 ### To-Do

-Recorder -

 * Problem 911 requires pawn promotion to a knight.
-At least one other problem requires promotion to a queen.
-How to account for different promotion possibilities?
+Update database to reflect this.

+* Database has incorrect values for first moves that are promotions.
+Need to clean up those values.
+To see this, run

+    `sqlite3 chess-puzzle-recorder\p.db "select problemid, moves from problems" | ag [qnr]`

 ### Acknowledgments